(Eucrite in MetBul 106)

 Diagram credit: Irving et al., 49th LPSC, #2247 (2018)

 Because there are now a number of eucrite-like meteorites that are not grouped with normal eucrites for various reasons, it was proposed that the term 'eucrite' be used as a description of a rock type rather than to imply an origin on the presumed HED parent body (4) Vesta.
+A number of interesting thin section photos from the Serra Pelada meteorite are presented and described by John Kashuba in the November 2019 Meteorite Times Magazine.
 The photo of Serra Pelada shown above is a 3.0 g fragment.
-The top photos below show a large ~750 g fragment of Serra Pelada with glassy fusion crust and flow lines, while the bottom photo shows Paulo Anselmo Matioli beside the impact pit which measures 30 x 20 cm wide and 15 cm deep.
+The top photos below show a large ~750 g fragment of Serra Pelada with glassy fusion crust and flow lines.
+The bottom photos show the main mass of Serra Pelada in the possession of Dr. Jay Piatek.